|Location:||Southern Brooks Range|

 Length of Stay: Unlimited but Typically 5-7 Days (Caribou), 7-10 days (Moose) and 7-10 days (Sheep).
 It is highly recommended that hunters allow ample time for their hunt and allow for weather days on either end of their hunt.
 Weather in the Arctic can be unpredictable at times and we will not fly in unsafe conditions.

-Weight Limitation: 80 lbs per person including, camp equipment.
+Weight Limitation: 70 lbs per person including camp equipment.
+Typically in smaller aircraft you'd be limited to 50 lbs!
 You will be flying in a small aircraft with strict weight limitations so we ask that you keep mindful of this when preparing for your trip.
 Also, pack your gear, equipment in small, waterproof dry bags (not garbage bags), as these are much easier to transport in the plane.
 Suitcases, large duffle bags and hard gun cases, cases of soft drinks and other similar bulky and heavy items that exceed your weight limitations and our aircrafts carrying capacity, can be transported for additional cost.
 Do not bring Bear Spray as FAA regulations do not permit us to carry this on board our aircraft.

 Field Communication: There is limited to no cell phone coverage in most backcountry areas in Alaska and no cell phone coverage in the Southern Brooks Range, with the exception of Prudhoe Bay, which has some cell phone coverage.
 Prior to your hunt it is highly recommended that you rent and bring an IRIDIUM Satellite Phone (do not rent another brand, as it will not work).
 These phones are your best means of communication with our base camp and are a life saver if you have an emergency.
 IRIDUM satellite phones can be rented from a number of different Sat phone Rental Companies locally or on line and are fairly economical running from $50 to $90 per week.